-July in Africa finds you in prime safari season, with amazing wildlife sightings and high visitor numbers in national parks and wildlife reserves.
+July in Africa finds you in prime safari season across southern and east Africa, with amazing wildlife sightings and high visitor numbers in national parks and wildlife reserves.
 You will have booked your safari many months ago, because lodges in good areas are sold out during July, with waiting lists.

 Temperatures and humidity levels have dropped considerably from the highs of the rainy summer season, and the dark hours can be chilly – especially if you are near bodies of water and at higher altitudes.
 Remember to pack those scarves, gloves and beanies for the game drives.

 From mid-morning and most of the daylight hours, short sleeves are still the norm, with comfortable daytime temperatures in the mid to late twenties (Celsius).
 Many of those pesky mosquitoes and other insects have largely disappeared, and although the risk of malaria is lower during the cool dry months, we recommend that you still take precautionary prophylaxis during this period.

 The previously verdant green grass and shrubs have reverted to dry stalks and it is now far easier to spot those elusive leopards and lions.

 The lack of rain combined with the drying up of temporary ground water sources (pans, wallows, non-perennial rivers etc.) results in animals having to frequent permanent water sources such as perennial rivers, dams and deep pools.
 Many species such as elephant, buffalo, wildebeest and zebra that fan out during the wet months into the vast remote backcountry have now returned to areas nearby the tourism lodges – bringing the predators with them.
 This concentration of wildlife near water sources makes their movements more predictable, meaning that your guide will have an easier time finding them for you.